Playground Accident Lawyer

 Although that old wooden climbing structure at your neighborhood playground has probably seen better days, your kids and others may still flock there after class.
 As you watch her climb to the upper platform, you hear a crack and a sharp cry.
 Your son or daughter’s foot may have fallen through a rotting plank.
 Maybe he or she is lacerated or has a concussion after falling.

 Your child is seeing themself bleeding, and they are crying.
 As you reach your weeping child and hold them in your arms, comforting them, you carry the poor kid to the car and drive to the urgent care emergency hospital.
 Even if insurance helped pay, you would still face deductibles, future care costs, and possible future disabilities and mental problems.
 More than ever, you will need the advice of a playground accident attorney in Los Angeles, California.

-Moreover, the figures we do have to demonstrate that 10% of these children suffer from traumatic brain injury or mild traumatic injury.
+Moreover, we have to demonstrate that 10% of these children suffer from traumatic brain injury or mild traumatic injury.
 More than 50% of these youth suffer minor, severe compound or skull fractures and contusions while having fun.
-Although the vast majority of playground accidents happen in public playgrounds, many are on public school campuses, adjacent to the school building.
+Although the vast majority of playground accidents happen in public playgrounds, many are on public school campuses adjacent to the school building.
 Climbing and swinging activities most frequently lead to these mishaps.

 What Are Some Causes Of Playground Injuries?

-Kids often get hurt during the normal course of play, and there is no question of liability.
-However, when your child gets hurt because of others' negligence or intentional actions, you may need to file a government claim right away.
+Kids often get hurt during the ordinary course of play, and there is no question of liability.
+However, when your child gets injured because of others' negligence or intentional actions, you may need to file a government claim right away.

 The following situations can cause such accidents: